ycmjason/ts-migrating/README.md

 ## API

 You can use this project programmatically.
-This can be useful if you would like to have some custom integration, for example reporting error counts to dashboards etc. Currently there are only 2 functions exposed, [`getSemanticDiagnosticsForFile`](./src/api/getSemanticDiagnostics.ts) and [`isPluginDiagnostic`](./src/api/isPluginDiagnostic.ts).
+This can be useful if you would like to have custom integrations, for example: reporting error counts to dashboard etc.

+Currently there are only 2 functions exposed, [`getSemanticDiagnosticsForFile`](./src/api/getSemanticDiagnostics.ts) and [`isPluginDiagnostic`](./src/api/isPluginDiagnostic.ts).
 You can import them via `ts-migrating/api`, e.g.

 ```ts
 import { getSemanticDiagnosticsForFile, isPluginDiagnostic } from 'ts-migrating/api';